Excessive or Frequent Urination

 Causes of Excessive or Frequent Urination

 Some of the causes of increased urine volume differ from those of too-frequent urination.
-However, because many people who produce excessive amounts of urine also need to urinate frequently, these two symptoms are often considered together.
+However, because many people who produce excessive amounts of urine also need to urinate frequently, these 2 symptoms are often considered together.

 The most common causes of urinary frequency are